 Be sure to make customer interactions more productive.
-Sometimes just improving how your leads are generated and vetted can lead to greater outcomes.
-However, greater upfront research and planning levels can help reps get more out of both initial sales calls and visits with existing customers as a rule.
+Sometimes, improving how your leads are generated and vetted can lead to more excellent outcomes.
+However, as a rule, greater upfront research and planning levels can help reps get more out of both initial sales calls and visits with existing customers.

 Over the last five years, sales enablement in organisations has taken off, with three times more firms (from a base of 20% to 60%) reporting they have a dedicated sales enablement person, program or function.
-Those firms who have invested in sales enablement claim better sales plan and profit attainment performance than those that don't.
+Moreover, firms that have invested in sales enablement claim better sales plans and profit attainment performance than those that don't.

-However, despite the growing trend of companies investing in sales enablement, if you ask twenty people what sales enablement is, you'll get twenty different answers.
+However, despite the growing trend of companies investing in sales enablement, you'll get twenty different answers if you ask twenty people what sales enablement is.
 Overall, sales enablement is a combination of primarily four areas:

 1) Sales Training

-3) Technology - making the sale team's life easier in applying their sales activities and processes (saving them time and reducing distractions) or helping customer self-service by making their experience easy to do business with you.
-This frees up your talent to spend more time adding value to your customers.
+Making the sales team's life easier in applying their sales activities and processes (saving them time and reducing distractions) or helping customers self-service by making their experience easy to do business with you.
+This helps to free up talent to spend more time adding value to your customers.

-4) Content - providing them with the quality data, insights and perspectives that will inspire them, so that, in turn, they can use these to inspire your customers.
+It is providing them with the quality data, insights and perspectives that will inspire them so that, in turn, they can use these to encourage your customers.

 Are you looking to improve the performance of your salesforce?
 If that's the case, and you have a lot of work to do and don't know where to start, we suggest you start by fixing the basics.
 Often by making small changes, you can make a big difference.
 More often than not, you create savings that you can use to fund the broader change effort, covering many of the points outlined in this article.